-Rachel Schofield is a member of the Australian Association of Family Therapists and an experienced Hand in Hand Instructor who runs The Connected Parent.
+Rachel Schofield is a Professional Member of the Australian Association of Family Therapists and an experienced Hand in Hand Instructor.

-Her down-to-earth writing has regularly featured in Nurture – Australia’s Natural Parenting Magazine and she was a speaker at the 2016 Raising Happy Kids – Connected Parenting & Home Education Conference in Sydney.
+Her down-to-earth writing has regularly featured in Nurture – Australia’s Natural Parenting Magazine, Natural Parent and other magazines.
+She was a speaker at the 2016 Raising Happy Kids – Connected Parenting & Home Education Conference in Sydney.
+She's also been featured in media such as The West Australian, Yahoo!
+News and The House of Wellness.

 As well as training with Patty Wipfler, Founder of Hand in Hand Parenting, she's completed advanced training with Larry Cohen, author of the international best selling book “Playful Parenting” and Licensed Family Therapist.
 Plus she's studied attachment Theory (the science of nurturing parent-child relationships) with the internationally acclaimed Circle of Security Project and the highly respected Neufeld Institute.